Looking for the very best apps for freelancers? You’ve come to the right place.

 Greenshot is a great screenshot tool for Windows.
 It’s also open source and FREE.
 It’s not quite as polished and user friendly as Skitch, but with that comes more functionality.
 It’s still highly recommended.

 And, just in case you think you don’t need a screenshot tool, please believe me when I say it’s the kind of thing you don’t know you need until you have it.
+You won’t believe the savings in terms of time spent.

 Skype is pretty much an essential app for a freelancer, and we get to it later in this article.
 However, if you want to take your online meetings to the next level, I highly recommend Zoom.

-If you need to hold meetings with multiple people, include people who are on site or on the phone, record your meetings, or use fancy collaboration features like whiteboards and break-out rooms, Zoom has you covered.
+If you need to hold meetings with multiple people, include people who are on-site or on the phone, record your meetings, or use fancy collaboration features like whiteboards and break-out rooms, Zoom has you covered.

 Slack markets itself as an “alternative to email,” and it certainly can be.
 I’ve worked with teams who use Slack for almost all of their day to day communications.
 However, I see it more as a turbo-powered version of the instant messaging functionality that I once largely used Skype for.